izzey1127/Todo/README.md

 ## 🛠 Features

-- Add tasks to your list
+- Add tasks to your lists
 - View all tasks
 - Remove completed tasks
 - Easy and interactive command-line interface